Summer 2026 SongWorks Courses

 A variety of payment options are available for this summer’s courses:

-Contact Betty Phillips (betty@songworkseducators.com) if you have questions or would like to arrange an alternate payment method.
+Contact Betty Phillips (betty@songworkseducators.com) if you have questions or would like to arrange a payment plan or an alternate payment method.

 Financial Assistance